SmileyProd/travel-agency/README.md

 3. Configure and fill the database

-* Configure the .env file to configure the connection to your database.
+* Parametrize the .env file to configure the connection to your database.
 If you don't know how to do that, follow this documentation: https://symfony.com/doc/current/doctrine.html
 * Type these lines of codes to configure your database and load the fixtures (which loads pre-set data in your database)
 ~~~